dvandal/cryptonote-nodejs-pool/README.md

 Donations
 ---------

 Thanks for supporting my works on this project!
-If you want to make a donation to [Daniel Vandal](https://github.com/dvandal/), the developper of this project, you can send any amount of your choice to one of theses addresses:
+If you want to make a donation to [Dvandal](https://github.com/dvandal/), the developper of this project, you can send any amount of your choice to one of theses addresses:

 * Bitcoin (BTC): `17XRyHm2gWAj2yfbyQgqxm25JGhvjYmQjm`
 * Bitcoin Cash (BCH): `qpl0gr8u3yu7z4nzep955fqy3w8m6w769sec08u3dp`